Pioneering physio treatment for MS earns clutch of headlines

-The coverage was achieved as part of an ongoing PR campaign by Holyrood Partnership – the full story is in the original press release.
+The coverage was achieved as part of an ongoing PR campaign by Holyrood PR – the full story is in the original press release.

 Interested in this kind of media coverage for your business?
 Contact us to find out how.

 Find out how affordable video can bring a host of benefits to your business.